-First things first.
-From me, you get practical advice you know will help you advance your cause and grow your business.
+From me, you get practical advice that will help you advance your cause and grow your business.
 But what if part of that advice comes with some soul-searching required?
-I ran into this recently with one of the participants in Art Marketing Mastery Workshop private Facebook group.
+I ran into this recently with one of the participants in the Art Marketing Mastery Workshop private Facebook group.

 Perhaps because offering help on getting clear about artistic direction and style falls out of the pragmatic vein is why I have not addressed the issue.
 I admit I sometimes transfer my experience and perspective to that of my audience, which I always later realize is a mistake.
 I overestimate where my audience is in the process of becoming a professional artist.

 I think because I urgently want each of you nearing the pinnacle of your potential that I sometimes forget and act as if you are.
-That’s a mistake on my part, and if I’ve let any of you down in the process, I’m sorry about that.
-The good news is there is time to make adjustments for both you and me in our pursuits of happiness.
+If I’ve let any of you down in the process, I’m sorry about that.
+The good news is there is time to make adjustments.

 I watched a video the other day with Jon Morrow.
 He publishes the Smart Blogger site and provides training for bloggers.
-In a survey of his readers, he was shocked to learn something like 39% of his readers had yet to launch a blog.
-Consequently, I found it eye-opening and stunning to learn as well.
+In a survey of his readers, he was shocked to learn something.
+That is 39% of his readers had yet to launch a blog.
+Consequently, I found it eye-opening and stunning to learn, as well.
 I’m sure there is a correlation between his readers and mine.

 Dusting off the out my trusty, infamous S.W.A.G.
 (Scientific Wild Ass Guess) Factor tool, I presume his results, and mine are similar.
-That is, many of you reading this are still in the process of figuring out your voice and trying to determine how to get set up so you can address marketing your art in a serious manner.
+That is, many of you reading this are still in the process of figuring out your voice and trying to determine how to get set up so you can address seriously marketing your art.

-Likewise, I’m confident there are more of you who have progressed further in your career, including many who are doing much better than “okay” in your art careers.
+Likewise, I’m confident there are more of you who have progressed further in your career.
+That includes many who are doing much better than “okay” in your art careers.
 Regardless of where you are in your career, I am here for you and applaud that you have chosen to follow your passion for making art a “first things first” commitment in your life.
-It’s my mission to help you harness that passion in such a way to gain you fans, followers, buyers and collectors of your work.
+It’s my mission to help you harness that passion in such a way to gain your fans, followers, buyers, and collectors of your work.

 Steven Covey has been a hero to me for years.
 I first read The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change 25 years ago.
 His philosophy and sage advice have stayed with me ever since.